 Recording of a 90-minute premium CLE video webinar with Q&A

 This CLE course will provide benefits counsel, advisers, and plan administrators guidance on the requirements and limitations of the controlled group liability and successor employer rules under ERISA, the IRC, and the case law, as well as methods to limit claims and reduce the risk of buyer liability.

-- The impact of the PBGC v.
-Findlay Industries Inc. and other significant cases
+- The impact of significant cases regarding successor liability

 - Controlled group liability: unfunded pension liability and PBGC claims, plan withdrawal liability, and more